RimacTechnology/style-guide/README.md

     }
     ```

-2. Install `npm-package-json-lint` as a dev dependency

 3. Add a script to your `package.json` with `npmPkgJsonLint --configFile ./.packagerc.js .`

 ## ESLint

+1. Install `eslint`

-1. Create a new file at the root of your project called `.eslintrc.js` with the following
+2. Create a new file at the root of your project called `.eslintrc.js` with the following
     - Make sure `parserOptions.project` points to the correct `tsconfig.json` location

 ```javascript